 Moving your money between funds, by contrast, can be less flexible.
 You also have little leeway when it comes to choosing specific assets that you want to invest in.

-A SIPP doesn't have this problem as you can buy and sell assets in much the same way that you would if you were using a general investment account or stocks and shares ISA.
+A SIPP doesn't have this problem as you can buy and sell assets in much the same way that you would if you were using a GIA or stocks and shares ISA.

 Put your pension in one place

-One of the frustrating things about UK pension schemes is that it can leave you with several different retirement funds.
+One of the frustrating things about UK pension schemes is that it you can end up with several different retirement funds.

 Luckily, most employers in the UK are required to enrol you into a pension scheme when you work for them.

-This is not a bad thing but, if you work for a few companies over your career, you can end up with several different pensions, making it hard to figure out where your money is.
+This is not a bad thing but, if you work for a few companies over your career, you can end up with several different pensions, making it trickier to figure out where your money is and to keep tabs on how it is doing.

 On top of this, those pension funds can be opaque and you may find it hard to figure out who is actually managing your money and what it’s being invested in.